 Question: What is post-completion OPT, and why is it important for receiving awards after graduation?

-Answer: Post-completion OPT is a period during which international students with an F-1 visa can work in their field of study in the U.S. It is important because students need this authorization to be eligible to receive payments from their own businesses while they are physically in the U.S.
+Answer: Post-completion OPT is a period during which international students with an F-1 visa can work in their major field of study in the U.S. It is important because students need this authorization to be eligible to receive payments from their own businesses while they are physically in the U.S.

 Question: Can students with a F-1 visa continue to receive payments from their own businesses after their one year of post-completion OPT?

 Answer: Generally, no. During their 12 months of initial OPT F-1 students may be self-employed and manage their own businesses.
 However, the 24-month STEM extension precludes self-employment and continuance of payments from Davidson College in any form.
+International students are encouraged to consult with an immigration attorney about their options for entrepreneurship beyond the initial 12 months of OPT.

 Avinger Impact Fund Winner!